ghl3/SpontaneousSymmetry/pages/stats/probability.markdown

 p(x) = \int p(y) p(x | y) dy
 $$

 Finally, we can perform a transformation better known as Bayes Theorem.
-Unlike marginalization, Bayes' theorem allows one to turn a parameter of a probability distribution into a random variable, and visa versa.
+Unlike marginalization, Bayes' theorem allows one to turn a parameter of a probability distribution into a random variable, and vice versa.
 Specifically, it says that:

 $$
 p(A | B) = \frac {p(B | A) p(A)} {p(B)}